thomasgeissl/Parameter/README.md

 ## description
 templated parameter library for arduino

-this is a work in progress, use at your own risk, it is very likely
+this is a work in progress, use at your own risk, it is very likely that the code will change quit a bit
-## TODO
-* mutable listeners
-* serialisation
-* namespace
-* ...